-Work on the helicopter-accessible barge was completed Thursday and was expected to be ready for deployment by Saturday for helicopter flyovers to El Paso's affected areas both offshore and in the near onshore.
+Work on the helicopter-accessible barge was expected to be completed Thursday and ready for deployment by Saturday for helicopter flyovers to El Paso’s affected areas both offshore and in the near onshore.

 “This is a really neat idea,” Wheatley noted.
 “It’s a good example of the initiative of the personnel in Houma to get this thing going and deployed.
 Logistically, we were limited with getting material and supplies that we needed over there…with getting diving crews where they needed to be.

 “Now, there’s been a pretty big evolution in our Houston office to move supplies and various kinds of materials over to the Houma office, where we have a warehouse, to get this project underway.”

 El Paso’s barge initiative isn’t the only action it’s taken for the company and its employees in Katrina’s wake.
 Teresa McDonald, section chief in charge of logistics on El Paso’s crisis response team, put in some long hours to coordinate the transport of “all kinds of equipment” for the company’s displaced employees.